 The projected length of stay on the waiver is based on the actual average length of stay reported on the CMS-372 from SFY 2022.
-The average length of stay is 362 days.
+The average length of stay is 352 days.
+The length of stay does not vary much year to year.
+The State has traditionally used the LOS from the prior year when calculating the projected LOS.
+This is the methodology that the State has previously understood that CMS has recommended.